-- A minimum of five years must have elapsed since the end of the semester(s) being considered for renewal. - Prior to requesting the renewal and subsequent to the semester(s) for which the renewal is being requested, the student must have completed at least twelve semester hours of regularly graded course work, excluding activity or performance courses.
-This course work may have been completed at any accredited higher education institution. - The student must have earned no grade below "C" subsequent to the semester(s) for which the reprieve is requested. - 4.
+A minimum of five years must have elapsed since the end of the semester(s) being considered for renewal.

+- The student must have earned no grade below "C" subsequent to the semester(s) for which the reprieve is requested. - 4.
 The student must be currently enrolled at Southeastern.